BandaruSrinivasulu/APIEngine/HowToDocs/HowTo-APIFunctions/How-To-Create-API-Function.md

 # How to Create an API Function

-This Section will describe how to add simple API Function to an [API Set](https://github.com/SuiteEngine/APIEngine/wiki/APIEngineTermsAndDefinitions#api-set) .
+This Section will describe how to add simple API Function to an [API Set][APISetDef].
 In this how to document, our example API Call will use the [Postman Echo Get Request method](https://www.postman.com/postman/workspace/published-postman-templates/request/631643-078883ea-ac9e-842e-8f41-784b59a33722?ctx=documentation) to send the following url to the postman echo api: [https://postman-echo.com/get?hand=wave.](https://postman-echo.com/get?hand=wave.)
 But first, lets look at the anatomy of the url we want to send.

 - The base url is: [https://postman-echo.com](https://postman-echo.com)
 - The url path is: **get**
 - The Query Parameters are: **hand=wave**

+In this How To, we will see how the API Engine can construct the API Endpoint URL for data stored in [API Credentials][APICredentialDef] and the [API Function][APIFunctionDef].

-First, navigate to the [API Set](https://github.com/SuiteEngine/APIEngine/wiki/APIEngineTermsAndDefinitions#api-set) that you wish to add the API Function to and then Navigate to API Functions.
+First, navigate to the [API Set][APISetDef] that you wish to add the API Function to and then Navigate to API Functions.
 ![](https://github.com/SuiteEngine/APIEngine/wiki/HowToDocs/HowTo-APIFunctions/HowTo-APIFunctions-Assets/Navigate-From-APISet-To-APIFunctions.png)

 Then type in Function Code: GET_HANDWAVE and press the Edit action.